 Women and men navigate life in different ways, whether that is down to biology, experience or patriarchal norms, or of course, a mix of these things.
 Nicola Anderson is chief marketing officer at MyTutor, was recently quoted in a Guardian article as saying: “As in other industries, women in tech often won’t apply for a job if they don’t feel they’re 100% qualified or have exactly the right experience,” she says.
 “As a result, women end up moving horizontally where their male peers progress.”

 There is much being done to rectify this discrimination, but there is a way to go.
-Which is why the International Women’s Day theme of “Choose to Challenge” is so powerful.
-It’s about challenging so-called norms to enable a gender equal workplace and a gender equal world.
+This is why the International Women’s Day theme of “Choose to Challenge” is so powerful.
+It’s about challenging so-called norms to enable a gender-equal workplace and a gender-equal world.

 As a fintech company, operating in one of the most diverse and exciting cities in the world, and looking to make investing open to everyone, Upside is on the precipice of change.
 Without all perspectives, whether gender, race, background, opinion, we are unable to build a piece of tech for everyone: it’s crucial to have a balanced workforce when it comes to sharing ideas, leadership and creativity for new projects.

 We hire based on qualifications, yes, but also on grit, passion, and dedication.
 We hire problem solvers, people who want to be challenged, who want to learn and grow, curious innovators who work with integrity and most importantly enjoy what they do.
 As a company, we are constantly seeking to expand our talent pool across all areas including gender, race, background, interests, opinions - especially since our gender diversity is (at present) lacking.